89luca89/pakkero/README.md

 **Pakkero** is a binary packer written in Go made for fun and educational purpose.

-Pakkero is divided in two main pieces, the packer part (Pakkero itself) and the launcher part.

-It can be used to protect and launch various type of payloads, from scripts (bash, php, python...) to elf files.
+Its main goal is to take in input a program file (elf binary, script, even appimage) and compress it, protect it from tampering and intrusion.

 It is not recommended for very small files as the launcher itself can vary from ~700kb to ~1.7mb depending on compression.
 On files above 2.6mb there is gain, else the resulting binary is larger than the original:

 ```
 base-bin    1.2M    ->  1.6M